About IAS

 • Addressing unmet needs that will improve clinical practice worldwide.

-The society represents more than 40,000 clinicians via 67 member societies that are active in 61 countries and maintains an active membership in the World Heart Federation.
+The society represents more than 40,000 clinicians in more than 70 countries.
+More than 65 professional societies maintain an active membership in IAS, which represents them via the World Heart Federation.
 IAS is organized as a 501(c)(3) educational public charity with an international headquarters in Washington, D.C.

 Through its global partnerships and member societies, IAS works toward the following strategic priorities: